Jeff Fahey Bio

 Early Life and Background

-Jeffrey David Fahey was born in Olean, New York, and raised in an Irish-American family as the sixth of thirteen siblings.
-His parents were Jane, a homemaker, and Frank Fahey, who worked at a clothing store.
-Fahey moved with his family to Buffalo, New York, around the age of ten and attended Father Baker’s high school in that city.
+Jeffrey David Fahey was born on November 29, 1952, in Olean, New York.
+He was the sixth of thirteen siblings in an Irish-American family.
+His mother, Jane, was a homemaker, while his father, Frank Fahey, worked at a clothing store.
+The family later moved to Buffalo, New York, where Fahey was raised from the age of ten.

 Jeff Fahey Career